Bazigar

 - Additional Notes

-- Bazigar performances are not only entertainment but also a means of cultural preservation and expression, showcasing their unique heritage.
+- Bazigar performances often serve as a means of cultural preservation and economic livelihood.

 - Economic Context And Occupations